douglasrizzo/dodo_detector/README.rst

 This is a package that implements two types of object detection algorithms and provides them as Python classes, ready to be instantiated and used.
 The first algorithm uses a pipeline which consists of OpenCV keypoint detection and description algorithms, followed by feature matching and positioning using homography.
 Basically, `this tutorial <https://docs.opencv.org/3.4.1/d1/de0/tutorial_py_feature_homography.html>`__.

 The second one uses any pre-trained convolutional network from the `TensorFlow Object Detection API <https://github.com/tensorflow/models/tree/master/research/object_detection>`__.
-Basically, `this tutorial <https://github.com/tensorflow/models/blob/master/research/object_detection/object_detection_tutorial.ipynb>`__.
+Basically, `this tutorial <https://github.com/tensorflow/models/blob/master/research/object_detection/colab_tutorials/object_detection_tutorial.ipynb>`__.

-As of now, the package works with both Python 2.7 and Python 3 (however, the package is only `unit tested <https://github.com/douglasrizzo/dodo_detector/blob/master/dodo_detector/tests.py>`__ against Python 3).
+As of version 0.7 of the package, only Python 3 and TensorFlow 2 are supported.

 Why
 ---